Literature of Sierra Leone: Some notable authors

 Gladys Casely Hayford was the daughter of Adelaide Casely Hayford and was considered a more prominent writer than her mother.
-Gladys Hayford was not only a writer but was also a musician, a dramatist and a poet.
+Gladys Hayford was not only a writer but also a musician, a dramatist, and a poet.
 Her most notable poems include "Creation" published in 1926, "Nativity" published in 1927, and "The Serving Girl" published in 1941.
 Hayford taught at the school that her mother founded in Sierra Leone.

 Syl Cheney-Coker, born in Freetown, Sierra Leone, was a journalist, an editor and a publisher as well as writing poetry and novels.
 He was the winner of the 1991 Commonwealth Writers Prize, Africa Region.
 His poem "Ghetto Woman" is highly discussed for its reflection of the Negritude movement.
 He has published three collections of poetry: Concerto for an Exile, published in 1973; The Graveyard Also Has Teeth with Concerto for an Exile, published in 1980; and The Blood in the Desert's Eyes, published in 1990.
 He has one published novel, The Last Harmattan of Alusine Dunbar (1990).

 Winston Forde was born in Freetown, Sierra Leone.
 He was trained as a flight cadet at the Royal Air Force College and began a career as a pilot.
 During his years of work and after his retirement he was an avid writer.
 Most of his writing is fiction that he based on real life experiences in an attempt to address some of the taboos of Sierra Leonean culture.
 Forde's published titles include Air Force Cadet, The Runaway, Airborne Soldiers, Reflections on our Independence and Aden to Bliss.
 He wrote at least one play and, inspired by his schooling in geography, he wrote The Story of Mining in Sierra Leone.

 Elvis Gbanabom Hallowell is an established Sierra Leonean poet who has recently branched into storytelling.
 Aside from his writing, Hallowell is the founder and Executive Director of the project Save Heritage and Rehabilitate the Environment.
 He is also the Director-General of The Sierra Leone Broadcasting Corporation.
 His works of poetry include A Little After Dawn; Drumbeats of War; My Immigrant Blood; and Manscape in the Sierra: New and Collected Poems 1991-2011.
 Hallowell's venires into storytelling include the publishing of Tears of the Sweet Peninsula: May 25, 1997; The Sierra Leone Civil Conflict; and The Lust of Cain.